 During a merger or an acquisition, the acquirer also takes on the human capital of the company.
-The process of understanding this human side of the target company is termed as human resource or HR due diligence.
+The process of understanding this human side of the target company is termed as human resources or HR due diligence.

-Human resource (HR) is one of the most underrated assets of any company.
+Human resources (HR) is one of the most underrated assets of any company.
 The primary reason for this is that there is no straightforward method to calculate the value of the human resource of the company.
 One might say that the cost that the company is incurring to maintain the current workforce can be considered as its value.
 In actuality, that is far from the truth.
 The main phenomenon here is that people run a company, and they are the determining factor in how good or bad the company is or would be.
 The people of the company are actually its invaluable resource.

 Importance of HR Due Diligence

-While conducting a merger or an acquisition, the acquirer will consider all major factors such as target company’s finances, commercial presence, operational efficiency, etc. However, they fail to conduct a good HR due diligence.
+While conducting a merger or an acquisition, the acquirer will consider all major factors such as the target company’s finances, commercial presence, operational efficiency, etc. However, they fail to conduct good HR due diligence.
 Let us take a case study to understand the importance of HR due diligence –

 In 1998 Bank One acquired First Chicago NBD.
 The reason behind the acquisition was very clear – they wanted to survive in a rapidly consolidating industry.
-After the deal, the Columbus (acquirer) became the 8th largest bank in the United States and the most dominant bank in Mid-West.
-However, in the next three years, all the 16 top executives who were picked to run the company had left and the outcome was not as smooth as intended.
-This deal was registered as one of the biggest disasters in 1999, simply because the acquirer did not consider the delicate nitty-gritty of HR due diligence.
+After the deal, Columbus (acquirer) became the 8th largest bank in the United States and the most dominant bank in Mid-West.
+However, in the next three years, all the 16 top executives who were picked to run the company had left, and the outcome was not as smooth as intended.
+This deal was registered as one of the biggest disasters in 1999 simply because the acquirer did not consider the delicate nitty-gritty of HR due diligence.
 Later on, the company rectified its mistake and gained momentum.